Farzan-Hashmi/contests/README.md

-my solutions to mostly lc and maybe some cf contests
+my solutions to mostly lc (i missed many contests this past summer) and perhaps some cf contests